WenzhiBai/CamExtParamEst/README.md

 # CamExtParamEst
-This is an external parameters estimation project for a camera in a scene dominated by approximate plane motion.
+This is a project of extrinsic calibration of cameras for Autonomous Vehicles in a scene dominated by approximate plane motion.

 #### Environment
 Dependences: ceres-solver, Eigen